-The Authority did not plan to fund any capital expenditure from borrowing in 2021/22.
+The Authority did not plan to fund any capital expenditure from borrowing in 2022/23.
 In line with previous years, the Authority continues to use temporarily surplus cash balances instead of borrowing from external sources to fund unfinanced capital expenditure from earlier years.
-A loan of £154.6k and £269.4k matured during 2021/22 so was repaid, reducing the level of outstanding debt as at 31 March 2022 to £1.001m.
+A loan of £300k matured during 2022/23 so was repaid, reducing the level of outstanding debt as at 31 March 2023 to £701k.

-The Authority received £1.595m capital receipts during the year for the sale of 3 houses and land at Medway.
-This year no capital receipts were utilised to fund capital expenditure so capital reserves increased to £9.470m and were carried forward at 31 March 2022.
+The Authority received £1.894m of capital receipts, net of selling costs, during the year for the sale of 4 houses and land at Faversham and Thanet.
+In the year £1.508m of capital receipts were utilised to fund capital expenditure so overall the capital reserve increased to £9.856m which is the closing balance that will be carried forward as at 31 March 2023.